 Below are some block types that can be configured in "Ad content" rules and what you can do to troubleshoot.

 There are two block types for categories.
-"General categories" restrict ads from high-level subject matters, such as apparel, finance, or health.
+"General categories" restrict ads from high-level subject matters, such as apparel, finance, or medical condition.
 "Sensitive categories" restrict ads from topics like politics, religion, gambling, or dugs.

 Ensure that undesired categories are blocked to avoid unwanted ads.

 Buyers in the Open Auction and Private Auctions can engage various third-party vendors to serve ads or provide other ad serving services and technologies.
 These technologies include rendering the ad on behalf of buyers, research technologies, or remarketing.